spdk/spdk/scripts/perf/nvmf/README.md

     of both ("[0-1,10,20-22]")
   exclude_cpulist: reverse the effect of cpulist mode.
 Allow IRQ processing
     only on CPU cores which are not provided in cpulist parameter.
+- sock_impl - str.
+Specifies the socket implementation to be used.
+This could be 'posix' for the POSIX socket interfaces, or 'uring' for the Linux io_uring interface.
+  Default: posix

 Optional, Kernel Target only: